-Our principal commitments consist of obligations under operating lease agreements for offices, research and development, and sales and marketing facilities, and agreements with third parties to provide co-location hosting and telecommunication usage services.
-These commitments as of December 31, 2014 are disclosed in our Annual Report on Form 10-K for the year ended December 31, 2014, and did not change during the three months ended March 31, 2015 except for the acquisition of certain additional data center and network equipment and software under multiple capital leases.
-As of March 31, 2015, total minimum future payment commitments under these capital leases were approximately \$1.7 million, of which \$0.4 million is due in 2015, with the remainder due over approximately 2.3 years thereafter.
+Our principal contractual obligations consist of future payment obligations under debt, capital leases to finance data centers and other computer and networking equipment purchases, operating leases for office space, research and development, and sales and marketing facilities, and agreements with third parties to provide colocation hosting and telecommunication usage services.
+These contractual obligations as of December 31, 2014 are disclosed in our Annual Report on Form 10-K for the year ended December 31, 2014, and did not change during the nine months ended September 30, 2015 except for the following agreements entered into in 2015.